tustin2121/James_Somerton_Transcripts/_videos/-Zcf3uNGbq4.md

 <compare>
 <james {% include timecode %}>

-Indecency, immorality, and obscenity were nowhere described or defined in the statute, and thus there was considerable latitude for interpretations.
 Essentially giving free reign to wealthy, white, right-wing, Christian men to dictate what could and could not be in any given film released in these states.

 <span visual=none on="?" off="?">One of the first instances of lesbians kissing on screen was in a brief orgy scene in Cecil B DeMille's ‘Manslaughter’ in 1922.</span> The vision of two passionate women locked in a forbidden embrace, was used by DeMille to *condemn* the excesses of sex <span visual=none on="?" off="?">that he was portraying so graphically, and excessively.</span>